The big pay-off: How balloon payments work

-Balloon payments are the last fee of a loan to be paid off at the end of the payment schedule and are based on the monthly instalments paid and the overall amount borrowed.
+Balloon payments are the last fee of a loan to be paid off at the end of the payment schedule.
+They’re based on the monthly instalments paid and the overall amount borrowed.

 However, understanding their purpose and why they are there can go a long way into ensuring you have the means to pay for it.